Skip to content

 Use the OAuth 2.0 On-Behalf-Of Grant in Azure AD.

 The application only performs pure machine-to-machine API requests.
-It is not a part of any requests chain involving any end users.
-Typical examples:
+It is not a part of any request chain involving any end users.

 • an application that consumes a Kafka topic and performs API requests based on the Kafka record